bitlabstudio/ansible-webfaction-gunicorn-django/README.md

 * `media` - Static only (no .htaccess) / "expires max"
 * Delete the default `htdocs` app

-You might also want to create a Postgres database and an email account.
+You should also create a Postgres database and an email account.

 ## Change variables